Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Statistically equivalent period unit cell

 where, e.g. $\tppF_{\ww}( \vek{y}, i, j )$ denotes the two-point probability function determined for the warp cross-section of a SEPUC described by parameters $\vek{y}$ and the value of argument $\vek{X} = [i,j]$, $\lpF_{\wf}( \vek{y}, i, j )$ stores the value of the weft-section lineal path function for the $j$-th pixel of the $i$-th segment, $\orig{\tppF}_\bullet$ and $\orig{\lpF}_\bullet$ denote the statistics related to original media and the dimensions $\imax$ and $\jmax$ are determined as half of the minimum height and width of the bitmaps representing a SEPUC and the reference image.

-The two-dimensional data, obtained via image analysis in~\secref{2DEXP}, can be complemented by independent experimental measurements of three-dimensional volume fractions of the tow phase, see~\cite{Tomkova:2006} for further details.
+The two-dimensional data can be complemented by independent experimental measurements of three-dimensional volume fractions of the tow phase, see~\cite{Tomkova:2006} for further details.
 Such information is accounted for by an additional discrepancy measure

 where $\phi( \vek{y} )$ denotes the SEPUC three-dimensional volume fraction and $\orig{\volfrac}$ is the target value.
 The former quantity is determined from the analytical representation of the SEPUC geometry~\cite{Kuhn:1999:MPWCG} using an adaptive Simpson quadrature~\cite[Chapter~4]{Press:1992:NRC} with the relative accuracy set to $10^{-5}$.